zingaya/zbx_linux_security_compliance/README.md

     --lockpackages: Which packages to lock/hold or unlock/unhold.
 Use along with --lockstate.
     --become: Escalate privileges (yes or no) Default: no.

+Note on locking packages: For some versions of yum I noticed that it does not work with wildcards.
+Try to use the exact name of the packages you need to lock.

 ## To do

 - ~~Add parameters to exclude packages to check and upgrade~~
 - Use the Zabbix API to verify if the host exists, and if not, create it.
-Or create new items into zabbix_def_hostname (with Zabbix API, or LLD).
+Or create new items into zabbix_def_hostname (with Zabbix API, or LLD)
 - Include checks to get (some may require Zabbix agent):
   - SELinux status
   - Firewall status